Questions about becoming a home inspector

 Q: How long does your course take to complete?

 A: This depends on the student.
-Some students are ferocious readers and may be able to complete all the reading materials in two weeks time.
+Some individuals are ferocious readers with a strong background in building trades and may be able to complete all the reading materials in two months time.
 This is done by spending many uninterrupted hours in a day reading the material.
 Other students may take several months to complete should they have a full time job, busy family, or other commitments that may impede them from being able to dedicate more than a couple of hours a night to study the modules.
-We also have also have the in class learning sessions for our students to enroll in, free of charge, so that they can learn with other students from our Champion Instructors the condensed versions of the modules and interact with our display models.
-This is an optional 6 day commitment which we highly encourage our students to participate in.
+We also have also have the direct training sessions for our students to enroll in, free of charge, so that they can learn with other students from our instructors the "Coles" notes of the modules.
+Outside of COVID, we also provide in-person hands on training and mock inspections.

 Q: How many modules does your course have?